Batanero/desing-patterns/factory-method/README.md

 # factory-method
-Factory Method Pattern using Javascript &amp; Openlayers
+Factory Method Pattern using Javascript &amp; .

+Description in process of creation...